SteveEasley/pykaleidescape/README.md

 is used for communication with hardware devices.
 It's an important reference while developing your controller code utilizing pykaleidescape, specifically the description of the commands and events the protocol exposes.
 Also, the integration section of that document contains some great ideas for automations.

-Note that `pykaleidescape` only supports Strato players at this time.

 ## Installation